Skip to main content

 New York Movie, Edward Hopper, 1939

-Olivia watches two ushers in black suits and red ascots, early twenties, talking to one another in the alcove under one of the theatre's boxes, the one emblazoned with the word COMEDY.
+I watch two ushers in black suits and red ascots, early twenties, talking to one another in the alcove under one of the theatre's boxes, the one emblazoned with the word COMEDY.
 Something is indeed amusing to them; they're both grinning as they watch the crowd.
-One of them meets her eye.
-She looks down at her phone and sees an email notification from a newsletter she keeps forgetting to unsubscribe to: "VISIONS WORKSHOP: RELEASE YOUR…" It cuts off.
-The lights dim briefly.
-She's missed her window for wine, which is too bad because she still feels oddly uneasy.
-She didn't get much sleep last night, and her thoughts are a bit frayed.
-She had found it hard to get to the page this week; something always pulled her focus away.
+One of them meets my eye.
+I look down at my phone and see an email notification from a newsletter that I never read: "VISIONS WORKSHOP: RELEASE YOUR…" It cuts off.
+The lights dim briefly: I've missed the window for wine, and I still feel oddly uneasy.
+My thoughts have been a bit frayed this week.
+I found it hard to get to the page, something always pulled me away.
 It was fine, there was still time.

 The room is filling up, the din getting louder.
-She looks over her shoulder and scans the entrances, but can't see Margaret.
+I look over my shoulder and scan the entrances, but I can't see Margaret.
 She'll show up right before it starts, with her knack for timing.
-She is always, almost uncannily, at the right place at the right time.
-Earlier that week, Margaret learned she'd received funding for a new project, a book on the history of body doubles in film, how their imperfect forms absorb the physical and psychic blows so the star can stay unscathed.
+She is always, almost uncanilly, at the right place at the right time.
+She once got a really important fellowship because she met the director of the institute in the steam room of that Russian spa uptown.
+Earlier that week, Margaret learned she'd received funding for a new project, a book on the history of body doubles in film, how their imperfect forms absorb the physical and psychic blows from filmmaking so the star can remain an icon, unscathed.
 It's a good topic, brilliant actually.
 It's one of those ideas that you would have never thought of but seems so obvious, almost fated, when you hear it.
-And although Margaret didn't seem to care what other people were interested in, she always seemed to land on something that people actually cared about, seemed to care about a lot, actually.
+And although Margaret didn't seem to care what other people were interested in, she always seemed to land on something that people cared about.
+Seemed to care about a lot, actually.

 The lights flicker again.
-She turns again to scan the room.
+I turn again to scan the room.
 Margaret's pushing it.
-The intermission music, a portentous and dry piano trio, written right before the composer's death, or so said Margaret, is starting to wear on her.
-It seems the room has gotten louder.
-Her shoulders were tight; the week has been stressful.
-She was so excited for this night out, after days of near panic over her own manuscript, progress on which had stalled once more.
-But now that she's here, she can't seem to relax.
-Her mind is elsewhere.
+The intermission music, a portentous and dry piano trio written right before the composer's death, or so said Margaret, is starting to wear on me.
+It seems the room has gotten even louder.
+My head hurts; the week has been so stressful.
+I was looking forward to this night out, after days of near panic over my manuscript, progress on which had stalled once more (it's fine, there's still time.)
+But now that I'm here, I can't seem to relax.
+My mind is elsewhere.

-Finally, she sees her.
-Margaret makes her way down the already full aisle, awkwardly squeezing past.
-She's not apologizing.
-Olivia smiles as she approaches, ready to chide her for cutting it so close.
-But Margaret seems upset; her face is sallow and drawn.
-She sits down but doesn't make eye contact.
+Finally, I see her.
+Margaret makes her way down the already full aisle, awkwardly squeezing past people's knees.
+I notice that she's not apologizing.
+I smile as she approaches, ready to chide her for cutting it so close.
+But Margaret looks disturbed; the muscles on her face tensed into a slight grimace.
+She sits down but doesn't make eye contact with me.

 "I guess you decided to get the wine after all," Margaret says.